 - Transitioning out of the blogging life

-Before we get started, a word of advice.
+Before we get started, two pieces of advice.

-Making money from a travel blog is perfectly possible and lots of people do it successfully, some in the six digit range (that is a minimum of USD8,000 a month) including myself on most months.
+Making money from a travel blog is perfectly possible and lots of people do it successfully, many in the six digit range annually (that is a minimum of USD8,000 a month).

 Contrary to regular jobs where one employer will pay your salary, being in the digital world and trying to make a living off a digital property like a blog requires you to diversify tremendously because most of the revenue streams are unpredictable and constantly changing.